DoheumKim/Adventure-of-Ray-Debug/README.md

 # Adventure-of-Ray-Debug
-Project2,Game, Cooperated with Eunseop
+Cooperated with Eunseop

-This is my Second Project and motivated from Crossy Road, mobile game.
+This is my Second Project and motivated from Crossy Road, a mobile game.

-It's not be complitied and cooperated with Eunseop.
-You need sime files like icon,car images etc.
+Currently, only Korean is supported.
+It is difficult to translate it to English because Eunseop and I are not good at English.
+Please keep that in mind.
+Thanks.